upura/card2vec.yugioh/README.md

 # Description & Demo

-Can be seen in the following link
+Card2vec means similarity calclation approach using card texts information using technique of word2vec or doc2vec.
+More detailed infomation can be seen in the following link.

 http://upura.hatenablog.com/entry/2018/01/21/184700